pulumi/docs/reference/pkg/nodejs/@pulumi/vsphere/index.md

 Controls whether or not the guest network waiter waits for a routable address.
 When `false`, the waiter does not wait for a default gateway, nor are IP addresses checked against any discovered default gateways as part of its success criteria.
+This property is ignored if the `wait_for_guest_ip_timeout` waiter is used.
 Default: `true`.

 </div>
 <h3 class="pdoc-member-header" id="VirtualMachine-waitForGuestNetTimeout">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-vsphere/blob/master/sdk/nodejs/virtualMachine.ts#L910">property <b>waitForGuestNetTimeout</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-vsphere/blob/master/sdk/nodejs/virtualMachine.ts#L932">property <b>waitForGuestNetTimeout</b></a>
 </h3>
 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'>public </span>waitForGuestNetTimeout: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Output'>pulumi.Output</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number'>number</a></span> | <span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined'>undefined</a></span>&gt;;</pre>

-The amount of time, in minutes, to wait for an available IP address on this virtual machine.
+The amount of time, in minutes, to wait for an available IP address on this virtual machine's NICs.
+Older versions of VMware Tools do not populate this property.
+In those cases, this waiter can be disabled and the `wait_for_guest_ip_timeout` waiter can be used instead.
 A value less than 1 disables the waiter.
 Default: 5 minutes.

 </div>
 </div>